Newly Diagnosed with Metastatic Breast Cancer

 When you’re ready, learn about your treatment options and other parts of your care, such as managing side effects.
 This may help you feel in control and feel better prepared to face the challenges ahead.

 Take time to process the information from your health care provider.
 You may want to get a second opinion.
 This may help you get a different insight into your diagnosis and treatment options.
+Many cancer centers now offer second opinions in a virtual format (such as a phone or video consult).

-And remember, a diagnosis of metastatic breast cancer is not your fault.
+Remember, a diagnosis of metastatic breast cancer is not your fault.
 You did nothing to cause the cancer to spread.

 Learn more about getting a second opinion.